Japan's MUFG takes big loss on loan to Glencore-led coal port: sources

 Asset values globally have fallen to record lows in recent days as the coronavirus epidemic that has infected tens of thousands of people triggers social restrictions unseen since World War Two and sends economies spinning toward recession.

-Reporting by Paulina Duran in Sydney; Editing by Jan Harvey
+Reporting by Paulina Duran in Sydney; Editing by Jan Harvey and Tom Brown